Remember When Faith Hill Sang the National Anthem at the Super Bowl?

 In 2000, just before the Los Angeles Rams defeated the Tennessee Titans at Super Bowl XXXIV with a score of 23–16, Faith Hill sang the National Anthem, and she killed it.

-The Rams captured their first Super Bowl win and first NFL championship since 1951 that year, and Hill’s home team, the Tennessee Titans, made their first and only appearance in a Super Bowl.
+The Rams captured their first Super Bowl win and first NFL championship since 1951 that year, and Hill’s home team, the Tennessee Titans, made their first (and so far, only) appearance in a Super Bowl.
 Hill’s performance itself was breathtaking, as a compilation of drummers and bagpipe players acted as the live band and played in the background while her voice soared, hitting those difficult notes again and again.
 Dressed in a black sweater and leather pants, Hill herself seemed satisfied with the delivery, as at the close of the song, when the rockets went up in the air, she was seen onscreen pumping her fist in the air for a job well done.

 Nine years later, she would go on to sing “America the Beautiful” before Super Bowl XLIII in 2009 in Tampa, Fla., making her the only country artist to perform both songs at the Super Bowl.
 Hill’s performance of the National Anthem in 2000 made many “Best Of” lists.
-Time and time again she was ranked as one of the most highly-regarded singers of the song.
+Time and time again, she was ranked as one of the most highly regarded singers of the song.

 Country Singers Who Played Football